jb5k/way_of_stock/Docker.md

 The remaining section adds some additional notes that should help you getting started.

-## Creating a local Docker Machine

-Docker machine is the mechanism via which we will configure hosts to run docker containers.
-During development you will most likely use VirtualBox to host the docker engine and deploy into the virtual box host.
-The simplest way to create such a host is:

-    $ docker-machine create --driver virtualbox default

-However this may not be needed as the machine can be created when the latest docker toolbox is installed.

-The machine can be started and stopped via the commands

-    $ docker-machine stop default
-    $ docker-machine start default

-To get your local docker commands to communicate with this docker engine instance you will need to set up some environment variables.
-This can be done via:

-    $ eval $(docker-machine env default)

 ## Building an image

 Assuming you are creating a docker image from a Dockerfile in a directory it is as simple as: